gustavoalara/Touchmote-4IR/README.md

 How to build
 ==============
 *First install:*
-Microsoft Visual Studio 2019
+Microsoft Visual Studio 2019 or higher
 Install **.NET desktop development** Workload
 Install **Desktop development with C++** Workload
 Direct X SDK

-1. Install the Touchmote drivers and test certificate by running the installer from touchmote.net<br />
+1. Install the Touchmote drivers and test certificate by running the installer from this repo<br />
 2. Run Visual Studio "as Administrator".
 Open the project file Touchmote.sln. <br />
 3. If you want to use the debugger, edit the file called app.manifest and change uiAccess to false.
 Otherwise the app has to be run under Program Files.
 This is for the cursor to be able to show on top of the Modern UI.<br />
 4. Go to Build->Configuration manager...<br />